Hits Radio Staffordshire & Cheshire: Outside broadcasting and events

 Occasional outside broadcasts are made in a specially built OB studio on a converted bus.
 The station's roadshow unit has a self-contained stage and PA system on board.
 The Signal Radio Street Team also go out and about the area representing the station.
 Most Street Team members are part of the Signal Radio Media Academy and many have gone on to other roles across the network including presenting, producing and sales.

 In recent years, Signal Radio has also hosted annual events for local children's charities under the Help a Signal Child banner.

 Programming

-All networked programming originates from Bauer’s Manchester studios.

-Local programming is produced and broadcast from Bauer’s Stoke-on-Trent studios each weekday from 6-10am.
+Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

 News

-Bauer’s Stoke-on-Trent newsroom broadcasts local news bulletins on the hour from 6am-7pm on weekdays and between 7am-1pm at weekends, with headlines on the half hour during breakfast and drivetime on weekdays.
+Hits Radio Staffordshire and Cheshire broadcasts local news bulletins on the hour from 6am-7pm on weekdays and between 7am-1pm at weekends, with headlines on the half hour during breakfast and drivetime on weekdays.
 The local bulletins are simulcast on Greatest Hits Radio Midlands in Staffordshire and Cheshire.

 National bulletins from Sky News Radio in London are broadcast on the hour at all other times.